Truthkey/Birth-by-Sleep-Superboss-Mod/README.md

 Now, just use xDeltaUI included to this repository to patch your ISO. xdelta.exe is required to run xdeltaUI.exe.

 Here's the download link to the patch itself:

+# Common issues
+Greatest foes:
+- First round boss can have disappearing effects on clients.

+Dark Menace:
+- Final round boss can cause crashes at random or have disappearing effects on clients.